jameshmread/CodeKata-Starter/README.md

 C# Starter template for a dotnet core class lib and xunit framework to run a TDD dojo

 To Start:
+0) Fork the repo if you can, it will mean all users can see different dojos and learn from them 0.1) You should create a different branch for each dojo you do
-1) Clone this repo to your local machine.
+1) Clone/ fork this repo.
 2) Open in a your favourite code editor.
-3) In a terminal, navigate to the /test/ dir.
+3) In a terminal, navigate to the /test/ directory.
+4) Do a dotnet restore to restore the bin and obj directories
+5) Running a test should fail the provided sample one.

-To Run tests:
+To Run tests: (ensure you are in the /test directory) dotnet test
-dotnet test

 Dojo structure